DMD1070/DMD1070.github.io/lessons/7-web-typography.md

 layout: post
 title: Web Typography
 lesson_num: 07
+excerpt: "Some would argue that Web Design is 95% Typography.
+Carefully considering the type of our website will greatly improve the design of our site as well as making it easier for our users to read and scan for information."
 ---

 <p class="lead">Some would argue that <a href="http://ia.net/blog/the-web-is-all-about-typography-period/">Web Design is 95% Typography</a>.
 Carefully considering the type of our website will greatly improve the design of our site as well as making it easier for our users to read and scan for information.</p>